Learn how to use the Cricut Joy app to quickly create simple labels, paper crafts, vinyl, and iron-on projects for Cricut Joy without Design Space.

 Iron-On, Vinyl, and Paper

-These follow the same process, except that pre-made shapes and images can be added, you choose an orientation to start, and these projects, unlike labels, can be saved when exiting the app.
-(Labels are quick enough to not require a save function.)
+These follow the same process, except that pre-made shapes and images can be added, you choose an orientation to start, and these projects can be saved when exiting the app.
+(Labels and cards are quick enough to not require a save function.)
 Each material also has a separate button on the main menu.

 For iron-on, the “Mirror” option is on by default, which saves you from accidentally making a T-shirt in upside-down English or a beach bag with the world’s most awkward umbrella.
 Ask me how I know this.
 I’ll wait.